DXHeroes/knowledge-base-content/practices/package_management.md

 - [apk-tools](http://apk-tools.sourceforge.net/) for UNIX like RAM-based embedded systems
 - [dpkg](https://wiki.debian.org/Teams/Dpkg) for Debian (and now Ubuntu)

-## Why You Might Want the Package Management
+## Why You Might Want Package Management

 Package Managers:

-- simplify work for developers
+- Simplify work for developers
-- allow you to upgrade the packages very fast, you do not have to upgrade one by one
+- Allow you to upgrade the packages very fast, you do not have to upgrade one by one
-- save the time
+- Save time
-- also have some advanced features - for example, they can make a basic audit
+- Include some advanced additional features - for example, they can make a basic audit
-- can maintain the project versions (automatically upload them online) so everyone uses the newest version
+- Maintain project versions (automatically upload them online) so that everyone uses the newest version.
+This greatly assists business support functions when attempting to diagnose the cause of, and eliminate, any issues.
-- allow you to manage someone else’s open source code with certainty that the build is consistent within the developers and environments
+- Allow you to manage someone else’s open source code with certainty that the build is consistent within the developers and environments

 ## Problems the Package Management Solves